-With respect to our ROS1 program, we own a pending PCT patent application, a pending U.S. patent application and two pending U.S. provisional patent applications directed to our ROS1 inhibitory compounds (e.g., NVL-520) and methods of use of such compounds.
-Any U.S. and foreign patents that may issue based on the PCT or U.S. applications are expected to expire no earlier than 2041, not including any patent term adjustments or patent term extensions that may be awarded.
-With respect to our ALK program, we own a pending PCT patent application and a pending U.S. patent application directed to our ALK inhibitory compounds (e.g., NVL-655) and methods of use of such compounds.
-Any U.S. and foreign patents that may issue based on the PCT or U.S. application are expected to expire no earlier than 2041, not including any patent term adjustments or patent term extensions that may be awarded.
-With respect to our HER2 program, we own several pending U.S. provisional patent applications.
-Any U.S. and foreign patents that may issue based on these applications are expected to expire no earlier than 2042, not including any patent term adjustments or patent term extensions that may be awarded.
-With respect to our ALK IXDN program, we own a pending PCT application and a pending U.S. provisional patent application.
-Any U.S. and foreign patents that may issue based on these applications are expected to expire no earlier than 2042, not including any patent term adjustments or patent term extensions that may be awarded.
-In addition, we expect to file additional patent applications related to each of these programs.
+With respect to our ROS1 program, we own two pending PCT patent applications, two pending U.S. patent applications, one issued U.S. patent, two pending U.S. provisional patent applications, and twenty-three pending foreign patent applications directed to compositions of matter for our ROS1 inhibitory compounds (e.g., NVL-520) and related solid forms as well as methods of use.
+Any U.S. or foreign patent that has issued or may issue based on the pending patent applications is expected to expire no earlier than 2041, not including any patent term adjustments or patent term extensions that may be awarded.
+With respect to our ALK program, we own two pending U.S. patent applications, four pending U.S. provisional patent applications, and twenty-two pending foreign patent applications directed to compositions of matter for our ALK inhibitory compounds (e.g., NVL-655) and related solid forms as well as methods of use.
+Any U.S. or foreign patent that may issue based on the pending patent applications is expected to expire no earlier than 2041, not including any patent term adjustments or patent term extensions that may be awarded.
+With respect to our HER2 program, we own two pending PCT patent applications, one pending U.S. patent application, and one pending foreign application directed to compositions of matter for our HER2 inhibitory compounds (e.g., NVL-330) and related solid forms as well as methods of use.
+Any U.S. or foreign patent that may issue based on the pending patent applications is expected to expire no earlier than 2042, not including any patent term adjustments or patent term extensions that may be awarded.